wgrodzicki/triple-match-frenzy/README.md

 ![Gameplay Screenshot](gameplay.gif)

-You can play the game on Itch.io [here](https://wgrodzicki.itch.io/triple-match-frenzy).
+You can play a desktop version of the game on Itch.io [here](https://wgrodzicki.itch.io/triple-match-frenzy).

 ---